sandiegojs/vanilla-browser-docs/docs/index.md

 This project uses the build tool [Gulp][gulp] to automate a bunch of stuff for you.
 The gulp tasks are all defined in the `tasks` directory if you're the curious type.
 They are used to compile the sources and styles found within the `app` directory and put the final compiled source and styles into the `public` directory.
 The `public/index.html` will include the final styles and scripts inside of it.

+Everything in the `public/` directory of this application is created by Gulp.
+Think of this as our staging area.
+We should never be messing with the files in this directory directly.
+Instead, we should be editing and changing the origin files found in the `app/` directory and running Gulp in the terminal to bundle our project.

 In order to get started, this boilerplate has been setup to show us a simple form right from the start.
 So let's dive in and give the gulp step a try!

 Type the following from the root of the project: